Free electronic updates for any updated laws until January 2nd, 2017

 - OSHA - Job Safety & Health Protection

-Discrimination against employees or potential employees is a severe crime in Kansas.
-This poster
+Discrimination against employees or potential employees is a severe crime in the District of

 This mandatory labor law poster gives information to employees regarding filing a claim for any

 injuries or illnesses that occur while on the job.
-The Kansas State and Federal Labor Law Poster
+The District of Columbia State and Federal

-Employees are also entitled to unemployment wages if they suddenly become unemployed through no
+Employees are entitled to unemployment wages if they suddenly become unemployed through no fault